gludemy/ProxyToggle/README.md

 ![](proxytoggle.png)

+# Usage

+**One-click toggle: just click on the red/green circle to toggle on/off proxy**

 # Windows Proxy Toggle Tool

 A lightweight system tray utility that lets you toggle Windows proxy settings with a single click.
 Never navigate through multiple settings screens again!